 There’s something special about catching and preparing your meals while at sea.
 Not only are you sustainably sourcing fresh, healthy protein, but you’re doing it at practically no cost.
-The cruising lifestyle allows you to fish for food regularly, and below, we cover the basics of fishing for anyone interested in starting out.
+The cruising lifestyle allows you to fish for food regularly, and below, we cover the basics of fishing from a yacht for anyone interested in starting out.

 - Types of Fishing